oulutan/ACAM_Demo/README.md

 3. DeepSort (explained in next section)
 4. TF object detection API (explained in next section)
 5. OpenCV for webcam input and displaying purposes
 6. ImageIO for video IO ```pip install imageio```.
-I rather use ImageIO for video IO than OpenCV as it is (a lot) easier to setup.
+I rather use ImageIO for video IO than OpenCV as it is (a lot) easier to setup for video support.
 This is being used when the input is a video file instead of webcam.

 # Installation